-If you want to take advantage of Madrid's autumn, we recommend some routes that will help you get to know the capital in depth you can consult here.
-And if you want to see more about the history of Halloween don't stop reading!
+If you want to make the most of Madrid's autumn, we recommend some routes to thoroughly explore the capital available here.
+And if you'd like to learn more about Halloween's history, keep reading!

 Autumn in Madrid